1904labs/hwe-labs/week1_welcome/setup-windows.md

 1. Navigate to the [V3.10.11 downloads page](https://www.python.org/downloads/release/python-31011/) and download "Windows installer (64-bit)" for 3.10.11
 <br/>OR<br/>directly [download the file through this link](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe)
 2. Run the executable and complete the Python installation process.
+Make sure "Add python.exe to PATH" is selected as an install option.
 3. After completion, there is one extra step you may need to take to make sure Python is working.
 By default, Windows will attempt to install Python from the Windows store instead of executing your program when `python` is executed from the command line.
 To fix this:
     1. Type `Manage app execution aliases` in the Windows search bar
     2. Make sure the 2 Python options are disabled: